 The Minor in Health Care Administration consists of 17 credits and may be declared once a student has completed a minimum of 45 credits and achieved a minimum cumulative GPA of 2.5.
 To obtain the minor, a student must complete at UWM the 17 credits on which a minimum 2.5 cumulative GPA is also required.
-Declaration forms for the Health Care Administration Minor are available in the College of Health Sciences, Office of Student Affairs, Northwest Quadrant Building B, 6th Floor, Room 6451.
 For more information or to schedule an advising appointment, please call (414) 229-2758.

 Information Science & Technology

-The School of Information Studies offers an undergraduate Minor in Information Science & Technology.
+The College of Community Engagement & Professions offers an undergraduate Minor in Information Science & Technology.
 The minor appeals to students who wish to acquire the essential knowledge and skills in information science, information architecture, and information technology while pursuing studies in their major areas.

 To complete the Journalism, Advertising, and Media Studies Minor, students must earn at least 18 credits in JAMS courses (including JAMS 101 – Introduction to Mass Media and JAMS 201 – Media Writing).
 At least 9 of the credits must be earned in courses numbered 300 or above.
 Students must achieve a grade point average of at least 2.5 in JAMS courses.